svix/terraform-provider-svix/docs/resources/environment_settings.md

   require_endpoint_channel      = false
   whitelabel_headers            = false # Requires Pro or Enterprise plan
   wipe_successful_payload       = false # Requires Pro or Enterprise plan

+  # Advanced settings
+  channels_strings_override = {
+    channels_one  = "channel"
+    channels_many = "channels"
+    channels_help = "Channels are an extra dimension of filtering messages orthogonal to event types.
+They are case-sensitive and only messages with the corresponding channel will be sent to this endpoint."
+  }
 }
 ```